Automattic/jetpack/readme.txt

 = How do I know my blog is being cached? =

+Go to Settings->WP Super Cache and look for the "Cache Tester" form on the easy settings page.
+Click "Test Cache" and the plugin will request the front page of the site twice, comparing a timestamp on each to make sure they match.

-Enable debugging in the plugin settings page and load the log file in a new browser tab.
+If you want to do it manually, enable debugging in the plugin settings page and load the log file in a new browser tab.
 Then view your blog while logged in and logged out.
 You should see activity in the log.
 View the source of any page on your site.
 When a page is first created, you'll see the text "Dynamic page generated in XXXX seconds." and "Cached page generated by WP-Super-Cache on YYYY-MM-DD HH:MM:SS" at the end of the source code.
 On reload, a cached page will show the same timestamp so wait a few seconds before checking.
 In legacy caching mode, if you have compression enabled, the text "Compression = gzip" will be added.
 If compression is disabled and the page is served as a static html file, the text "super cache" will be added.
 The only other way to check if your cached file was served by PHP script or from the static cache is by looking at the HTTP headers.
 PHP cached pages will have the header "WP-Super-Cache: Served supercache file from PHP".
 Legacy cached files will have the header, "WP-Super-Cache: Served legacy cache file".
 I used the <a href="https://addons.mozilla.org/en-US/firefox/addon/3829">Live HTTP Headers</a> extension for Firefox to examine the headers.
 You should also check your cache directory in wp-content/cache/supercache/hostname/ for static cache files.
 If the plugin rules are missing from your .htaccess file, the plugin will attempt to serve the super cached page if it's found.
 The header "WP-Super-Cache: Served supercache file from PHP" if this happens.